-- 6.11.1 The National Planning Policy Framework requires planning authorities to 'allow for new and flexible working practices (such as live-work accommodation)'.
-As that requirement has not been directly interpreted into a Core Strategy policy by BDC, this Neighbourhood Plan makes some provision through this policy. - 6.11.2 This can be done by encouraging mixed-use development (residential development close to B1-type development) and working from home, including alterations, extensions and small, new workshops or studios.
+- 6.10.1 The National Planning Policy Framework requires planning authorities to 'allow for new and flexible working practices (such as live-work accommodation)'.
+As that requirement has not been directly interpreted into a Core Strategy policy by BDC, this Neighbourhood Plan makes some provision through this policy. - 6.10.2 This can be done by encouraging mixed-use development (residential development close to B1-type development) and working from home, including alterations, extensions and small, new workshops or studios.
 Encouraging people to work from home also enhances social cohesion and promote Blyth as a place where to live, shop and work.
-Increasing activity in the day time in the village also supports local businesses. - 6.11.3 BDC's Core Strategy Policy CS8 already supports proposals that would deliver 'rural employment opportunities, of a scale and type appropriate to the settlement and surrounding land uses' within the Plan Area. - 6.11.4 Any review of the potential redevelopment of the site would be in accordance with BDC's Policy DM7 of the Core Strategy which has a presumption to protect employment sites for economic development purposes.
+Increasing activity in the day time in the village also supports local businesses. - 6.10.3 BDC's Core Strategy Policy CS8 already supports proposals that would deliver 'rural employment opportunities, of a scale and type appropriate to the settlement and surrounding land uses' within the Plan Area. - 6.10.4 Any review of the potential redevelopment of the site would be in accordance with BDC's Policy DM7 of the Core Strategy which has a presumption to protect employment sites for economic development purposes.
 This Neighbourhood Plan supports this approach.
 Increasing the provision of local employment will be a key component in increasing the sustainability of the Parish.
-BDC's Core Strategy Policy CS8 already supports proposals that would deliver 'rural employment opportunities, of a scale and type appropriate to the settlement and surrounding land uses' within the Plan area. - 6.11.5 The Neighbourhood Profile displays how Blyth is an employment-generating area and that promoting the local economy and providing additional employment opportunities is vital to the functionality of the village.
+BDC's Core Strategy Policy CS8 already supports proposals that would deliver 'rural employment opportunities, of a scale and type appropriate to the settlement and surrounding land uses' within the Plan area. - 6.10.5 The Neighbourhood Profile displays how Blyth is an employment-generating area and that promoting the local economy and providing additional employment opportunities is vital to the functionality of the village.
 Due to the movement and growth of online technological services based online, this policy will support the growth of people working from home and teleworking.
+Policy 7 addresses this important matter.
+It acknowledges that many such proposals are likely to be permitted development and for which express planning permission would not be required.